Discover the cultural heritage of Japan

 View more climate information & imperial units

-Arrive and transfer to the Tokyo Marriott or the
+Arrive and transfer to the Tokyo Marriott (or

 Morning departure by Shinkansen (bullet train)

-gold leaf.
-Stay 2 nights at the Nikko Kanazawa
+Kenroku-en garden.
+Stay 2 nights at the Crowne

-and enjoy a traditional tea ceremony in a
+and experience a traditional tea ceremony in a

 machiya (wooden townhouse).
 Stay 3 nights at

 the Kyoto Tokyu Hotel (or similar).
 (B, L)

 Morning visit to Ryoanji temple, famous for